Girgis1/NiceBotUI/README.md

 ### 1. Install

+On the Jetson (or any Linux machine) simply run:

 ```bash
 cd /home/daniel/LerobotGUI
 ./setup.sh
 ```

+If you're staging the repository from a Windows PC, you can double-click `Setup.bat` or run it from a terminal.
+It will hand off to WSL or Git Bash so the Linux setup script runs with the correct environment before you move the project onto the Jetson.

-The setup script will:
+The setup script now handles the entire first-time experience on Jetson devices:
+- Installs system packages (Qt runtime libs, build tools, ffmpeg, etc.) via `apt`
+- Detects Jetson hardware and uses NVIDIA's Python package index for compatible wheels
+- Pre-installs PyTorch/TorchVision/Torchaudio needed by LeRobot and Ultralytics
-- Create a virtual environment
+- Creates a virtual environment
-- Install all dependencies including LeRobot
+- Installs all Python dependencies including LeRobot
-- Set up udev rules for serial access
+- Sets up udev rules for serial access
-- Add your user to the dialout group
+- Adds your user to the dialout group

 **Important:** After setup, log out and back in for group permissions to take effect.